bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Use code for creating lightboxes." />
 </p>

-It is true that it\'s way more common to use code from others than to write your own.
+It is true that it&apos;s way more common to use code from others than to write your own.
 And one of my absolute favorites is code for creating **lightboxes**.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->